Cabinet of the Netherlands: Composition and role

+Article 46 of the Constitution allows for the appointment of state secretaries who, like ministers without portfolio, are responsible for a particular policy area within a ministry.
+Unlike ministers without portfolio, however, state secretaries do not attend meetings of the Council of Ministers unless invited, and even then they have no voting rights.
+Within their ministry, state secretaries are subordinate to the minister, but they bear individual ministerial responsibility toward parliament with respect to their own policy area.
+Some state secretaries are given the right to call themselves "Minister" in other countries and be treated as such for protocolary purposes.

 Together with the King, the Council of Ministers forms the Government, which makes all the major decisions.
 In practice, the King does not participate in the daily decision-making of government, although he is kept up to date by weekly meetings with the Prime Minister.
-The Dutch constitution does not speak of cabinet, but instead only of the Council of Ministers and Government.
+The Constitution does not speak of cabinet, but instead only of the Council of Ministers and Government.

 The ministers, individually and collectively (as cabinet), are responsible to the States-General for government policy and must enjoy its confidence.
 It is not possible for a minister to be a member of parliament.
 Ministers or state secretaries who are no longer supported by a parliamentary majority are also expected by convention to step down.
 In contrast to the Westminster system, Dutch ministers may not simultaneously also be members of the States-General, although members of the States-General can be appointed as ministers, whereupon their seats become vacant.

 An important question is whether the relationship between the cabinet and parliament should be dualistic or monistic.
-That is, whether ministers and leaders of governing parliamentary parties should prepare important political decisions.
-According to the dualistic position, members of parliament of governing parties should function independently of the Cabinet.
-The monistic position, by contrast, is that the Cabinet plays an important role in proposing legislation and policy.
+That is, whether ministers and parliamentary leaders of governing parties should coordinate important political decisions.
+According to the dualistic position, members of parliament of governing parties should function independently of the cabinet.
+The monistic position, by contrast, is that the cabinet plays an important role in proposing legislation and policy.

-The Cabinet typically meets at least once a week and is presided by the Prime Minister.